utshomax/postman-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

 The experience for captured users depends on their prior team status:

 * If a captured user is already on your organization's team, nothing changes for them.
-* If a captured user isn't a part of any team:
+* If a captured user isn't part of any team:
     * All existing user sessions are revoked.
     * The next time the user logs in, they will be prompted to join your organization's team using SSO.
     * When the user authenticates into your organization's team using SSO, their existing data will be transferred to the team.
-* If a captured user is a part of an existing free or paid team:
+* If a captured user is part of an existing free or paid team:
     * They're removed from their existing team.
     * All existing user sessions are revoked.
     * The next time the user logs in, they will be prompted to join your organization's team using SSO.
     * Users can authenticate into your organization's team using SSO.
-    * They will lose access to all data from their previous teams, including personal workspaces.
-No data will be transferred from their previous teams to their new team.
+    * They will lose access to all data from their earlier teams, including personal workspaces.
+No data will be transferred from their earlier teams to their new team.
-* If a captured user is the last admin of an existing free team:
+* If a captured user is the last Admin of an existing free team:
     * They're removed from the team and the remaining users are assigned the [Admin role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles).
-The data that solely belongs to them and hasn't been shared will be moved with them.
     * All existing user sessions are revoked.
     * The next time the user logs in, they will be prompted to join your organization's team using SSO.
     * Users can authenticate into your organization's team using SSO.
-    * They will lose access to all data from their previous teams, including personal workspaces.
-No data will be transferred from their previous teams to their new team.
+    * They will lose access to all data from their earlier teams, including personal workspaces.
+No data will be transferred from their earlier teams to their new team.
-* If a captured user is the last admin of an existing paid team:
+* If a captured user is the last Admin of an existing paid team:
     * Postman support will contact your Team Admins to discuss how to approach this prior to verifying the domain you've added to your team.
     * All existing user sessions are revoked.
     * The next time the user logs in, they will be prompted to leave their existing team.
     * They will need to contact [Postman support](https://www.postman.com/support/) to assign the Admin role to another team member and remove them from the team.
-The data that solely belongs to them and hasn't been shared will be moved with them.
     * Users can authenticate into your organization's team using SSO.
-    * They will lose access to all data from their previous teams, including personal workspaces.
-No data will be transferred from their previous teams to their new team.
+    * They will lose access to all data from their earlier teams, including personal workspaces.
+No data will be transferred from their earlier teams to their new team.

 ### Can a Team Admin view the list of user accounts that will be captured before enabling domain capture?